kyleboas/tacticsjournal.com/_posts/2025/12/2025-12-16-manchester-united-are-already-playing-in-a-4-3-3.md

     <figcaption>Figure 1.1 - Manchester United's shape with the ball on the diagonal.</figcaption>
 </figure>

-When you look at United on the diagonal, Bruno Fernandes looks more like a roaming box-to-box midfielder.
-Closer to a number ten than a defensive midfielder.
-Mason Mount joins from the left in this makeshift asymmetrical midfield three.
-Bruno Fernandes and Mason Mount are very offensive.
-Casemiro anchors the midfield.
-Matheus Cunha and Bryan Mbeumo, who have license to swap positions and drop back, offer a passing option to feet or will run beyond the opposition’s back-line in behind.
-Amad Diallo acts as the main outlet on the far side, the target for the switch of play.
+When you view United on the diagonal, Bruno Fernandes operates as a roaming box-to-box midfielder, closer to a number ten than a defensive midfielder.
+Mason Mount joins from the left to form a makeshift asymmetrical midfield three, with both he and Fernandes offering attacking thrust while Casemiro anchors behind them.
+Further forward, Matheus Cunha and Bryan Mbeumo have license to swap positions and drop deep, offering a passing option to feet or running beyond the opposition’s back line.
+On the far side, Amad Diallo acts as the main outlet, the target for the switch of play.

 This concept of short-passing combinations and runs on the diagonal is not a new tactic for Ruben Amorim.
 He has addressed the concept of combining on the diagonal several times in Portuguese when he managed Sporting.